4 Fundamental techniques to Master Volleyball Setting

 Let’s dive into another example:

-Feet: A general rule of thumb for our feet as setters is to have one foot a little in front of the other.
-However, I often jump set (jumping before making contact with the ball, so contact is in the air) so my feet are often a tricky explanation in regards to jump setting.
-Ensure your are set, and you are sturdy before setting most importantly.
+Feet/Legs: A general rule of thumb for our feet as setters is to have one foot a little in front of the other.
+However, I often jump set (jumping before making contact with the ball, so contact is in the air).
+For “regular” standing setting you need to use that foot slightly in front of you to push/extend the ball further out/up.
+Your legs and feet have a lot of influence on the power of your set, so make sure you use your legs as power (slightly similar to how your use your legs when you pass as well).

 4) Elbows

-Your elbows should both be slightly pointing towards your left, and right side (left elbow pointing left, right elbow pointing right).
+Both of your elbows should be slightly pointing towards your left, and right side (left elbow pointing slightly left, right elbow pointing slightly right).
 How you can ensure you have this correct is to see if your forearms are facing each other when setting.
 If they are, your elbows are possibly too close together.
-When I set my elbows are pointing out, and my forearms are mainly facing away from my body.
+When I set my elbows are pointing out, and my forearms are mainly facing away from my body often facing the same way my belly button is (forward).

 Having correct elbow placement is important because it helps keep your wrists in correct alignment as well!